Adore2113/MarsHSim/docs/notes/thermal.md

     ♡ 60 % of power comes back as waste heat
     ♡ removes 0.85 of the extra vapor above target
     ♡ condensation heat: 2,260 kJ/kg

-    ♡ greenhouse CHX stays in Hive-8 and habitat CHX stays in the Atmosphere / Resource Recovery Room

-    ♡ both still change the same habitat temperature in V1

-    ♡ CHX is for humidity first
+    ♡ CHX is controlled by humidity first
     ♡ radiators do most of the cooling
+    ♡ both CHX systems change the same habitat temperature in V1

+    ♡ greenhouse CHX stays in Hive-8
+    ♡ habitat CHX stays in the Atmosphere / Resource Recovery Room

 ### ----------------------------------------